linuxdeepin/lastore-daemon/README.md

   The lastore-tools will parse this file, according "/etc/apt/sources.list".

   This file support three field:
   1. *name* : the repository name.
-It will be send to server when update mirror lists
+It will be send to server when update mirror lists.
   2. *url* : the official repository url which will be parsed with sources.list and get the correct *name*
   3. *mirror* (optional): the default mirror url